MattBonacini/astro-supabase-ssr-auth/README.md

 1. Clone this repository
 2. Run `npm install`
-3. Edit .env.sample with the correct information of your Supabase project (or install if you self host Supabase), then rename it to .env
+3. Edit .env.sample with the correct information for your Supabase project (or install if you self host Supabase), then rename it to .env
 4. Run `npm run dev`
 5. Review the middleware file `src/middleware.ts` and set the routes that should be public in your project.
 Any route that isn't specified there will require authentication.
 6. Only in production, you must set the env variable LINKEDIN_OIDC_CALLBACK_URL to the URL where your users will be redirected after logging in with LinkedIn.